Offering unparalleled options to develop nurses for a variety of leadership roles, our program aligns a tailored plan of study with your career goals.

-Our Health Leadership Master’s program prepares professional nurses for leadership roles in areas like project management, healthcare consulting, nursing education, global and public health, health policy, and healthcare quality improvement.
+Our Health Leadership Master’s program prepares professional nurses for leadership roles in areas such as project management, healthcare consulting, nursing education, public health, health policy, and healthcare quality improvement and safety.

-As a complement to this program, our students often pursue minors in Global Health, Nursing and Health Care Administration, Organizational Dynamics, and Quality Improvement and Safety Processes In Healthcare or a certificate in Health Care Innovation.
+As a complement to this program, our students often pursue minors in Global Health, Nursing and Health Care Administration, Nursing Education, Organizational Dynamics in Healthcare, and Quality Improvement and Safety Processes In Healthcare or a certificate in Health Care Innovation.

 We also offer a number of dual-degree programs with other renowned Penn Schools where you can combine an MSN with a Master’s in Healthcare Quality & Safety, Master’s in Public Health, Master’s in Bioethics, or a Master’s in Law.

 Our curriculum may be completed on either a full- or part-time basis.
 You can complete the program full-time in 12-15 months and part-time in approximately two years.